parismollo/Galah/README.md

 # Gradient Descent

-Practicing some calculus concepts, code is inspired from Joel Grus book "Data Science from scratch"
+Practicing some calculus concepts, code is totally inspired from Joel Grus book "Data Science from scratch"